mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 590. Explain clock stretching.
 591. What are advantages of the open-drain output drivers?
 592. What are typical logic levels?
+593. What are typical clock speeds?

 ### SPI
-593. What is SPI?
+594. What is SPI?
 What does it stand for?
-594. How many slaves can there be?
+595. How many slaves can there be?
-595. How to interface with slaves?
+596. How to interface with slaves?
-596. How does daisy-chaining work?
+597. How does daisy-chaining work?
-597. What are typical logic levels?
+598. What are typical logic levels?
+599. What are typical clock speeds?

 ### UART
-598. Oversampling?
+600. Oversampling?

 ## GPIOs
-599. What is a GPIO?
+601. What is a GPIO?
 What does it stand for and what are its use cases?
-600. What does "GP" refer to?
+602. What does "GP" refer to?

 ### Design/Implementation
 A lot on GPIO design is very applicable, more in-depth questions are covered in the CMOS and Amplifiers subsections of Analog Electronics.
 These questions will just be surface-level that are more applicable in embedded applications.

-601. Draw a GPIO circuit.
+603. Draw a GPIO circuit.
 How does it work?
-602. What are the two most common types of GPIO implementations?
+604. What are the two most common types of GPIO implementations?
 What are their tradeoffs?
-603. What does open-drain/push-pull mean?
+605. What does open-drain/push-pull mean?
-604. When are pullup/pulldown resistors necessary?
+606. When are pullup/pulldown resistors necessary?
 How do you size them?
-605. What are some typical configurable GPIO settings?
+607. What are some typical configurable GPIO settings?
-606. What is bus contention?
+608. What is bus contention?

 ## Timers
-607. What are timers in a microcontroller?
+609. What are timers in a microcontroller?
-608. What can you do with timers?
+610. What can you do with timers?
-609. How do keep track of time accurately in a microncontroller?
+611. How do keep track of time accurately in a microncontroller?
-610. How do they work?
+612. How do they work?
 How are they implemented?
-611. What are some applications?
+613. What are some applications?

 ## Interrupts
-612. If you want to do something right when an external event occurs, what can you do?
+614. If you want to do something right when an external event occurs, what can you do?
-613. What are interrupts in a microcontroller?
+615. What are interrupts in a microcontroller?
-614. How do they work?
+616. How do they work?
 How are they implemented?
 Describe how ISRs work at the hardware and software levels.
-615. What are some applications?
+617. What are some applications?
-616. What can trigger ISRs?
+618. What can trigger ISRs?
-617. What are some limitations of interrupts?
+619. What are some limitations of interrupts?
-618. What is an interrupt service routine (ISR)?
+620. What is an interrupt service routine (ISR)?
-619. What are some rules of thumb when implementing ISRs?
+621. What are some rules of thumb when implementing ISRs?
-620. What happens if an ISR gets called while in an ISR?
+622. What happens if an ISR gets called while in an ISR?
 How can this be avoided?

 ## Peripherals
+A lot of the inductive drive questions have good overlap with the Single-Phase Inductive Drives section (Power Electronics > Inductive Loads > Single-Phase Inductive Drives).

-621. Draw a circuit to connect a sensor to a microcontroller.
+623. Draw a circuit to connect a sensor to a microcontroller.
-622. Draw a circuit to drive a LED from a microcontroller.
+624. Draw a circuit to drive a LED from a microcontroller.
 What about a high-power LED?
 What if I want to change the brightness?
-623. Draw a circuit to drive a motor from a microcontroller.
+625. Draw a circuit to drive a motor from a microcontroller.
 What if isolation is required?
 What if I want to change the speed?

 ## ADC
 Most of my ADC/DAC questions have been in the context of embedded systems, not too much on analog design or anything.
-624. How does an ADC work?
+626. How does an ADC work?
-625. How does a flash ADC work?
+627. How does a flash ADC work?
-626. How does a SAR ADC work?
+628. How does a SAR ADC work?
-627. Design an ADC.
+629. Design an ADC.
-628. Reading the ADC from your microcontroller returns some value.
+630. Reading the ADC from your microcontroller returns some value.
 Given the value and the ADC supply voltages, convert this reading into a voltage.
-629. What is sampling?
+631. What is sampling?
-630. What is sample and hold?
+632. What is sample and hold?
-631. How the the sample voltage maintained throughout the entire sample duration?
+633. How the the sample voltage maintained throughout the entire sample duration?
-632. Design a sample and hold circuit.
+634. Design a sample and hold circuit.
-633. What are the tradeoffs between super fast/slow sample and hold durations?
+635. What are the tradeoffs between super fast/slow sample and hold durations?
-634. What are some ADC frontends?
+636. What are some ADC frontends?

 ## DAC
 Most of my ADC/DAC questions have been in the context of embedded systems, not too much on analog design or anything.
-635. How does a DAC work?
+637. How does a DAC work?
-636. Design a DAC.
+638. Design a DAC.

 ## Data Storage and Memory
-637. How does a microcontroller store memory and data?
+639. How does a microcontroller store memory and data?
-638. What if I want memory to persist after the microcontroller powers off?
+640. What if I want memory to persist after the microcontroller powers off?
-639. What does non-volatile (NV) memory mean?
+641. What does non-volatile (NV) memory mean?
-640. What is ROM?
+642. What is ROM?
-641. What is an EEPROM?
+643. What is an EEPROM?

 ## Debugging Embedded Systems
-642. If a microcontroller isn't booting up, what should you check for?
+644. If a microcontroller isn't booting up, what should you check for?

 ## Operating Systems
 Very brief quesitons on operating systems, usually in the context of embedded systems?

-643. What is an operating system?
+645. What is an operating system?
-644. Name some operating systems.
+646. Name some operating systems.
-645. When is it needed?
+647. When is it needed?
-646. What advantages does it have over bare-metal?
+648. What advantages does it have over bare-metal?
-647. What is an real-time operating system (RTOS)?
+649. What is an real-time operating system (RTOS)?

 ---

 # Sensors
-648. What is a tranducer?
+650. What is a tranducer?
-649. What is sensor fusion?
+651. What is sensor fusion?
-650. Calibration, validation, testing
+652. Calibration, validation, testing

 ## Gyroscope/Acceleromter